Subscribe to the CT4F Newsletter to stay informed!

 • Lack of verified, evidence-based safety plans to reduce suicide risk

 What can we do instead?
-(Safer, faith-aligned first steps)

 • Build a home safety plan that's consistent with your beliefs and your child's dignity.
 Elevated suicide risk is very real; loving presence and support matter.

 • Stay rooted in faith and facts.
 Plenty of Christian families have found ways to keep both.
+Read their stories.

 • Be selective with who you choose to trust in this difficult moment.
-If you decide that professional counsel is right for you, choose support from certified therapists who focus on family connection, coping skills, and safety – not charlatans who level shame and blame tactics at both your child and you.
+If you decide that professional counsel is right for you, choose support from certified therapists who focus on family connection, coping skills, and safety, not charlatans who level shame and blame tactics at both your child and you.

 FAQs